 The response to storm events is the same as for Wet Weather as defined above.
-College leadership will determine when or if to activate the Extreme Weather timetable based on the timing and severity of the event.
+The Critical Incident Team will determine when or if to activate the Extreme Weather timetable based on the timing and severity of the event.

 Thunderstorms, with associated hail, heavy rain, high dust/pollen counts or lightning are significant risks and students should not be outside during such events.